 Legally the council is responsible for the financial affairs of the parish and the maintenance of its assets.
 It also assists the clergy in the management of church affairs in the parish, and promoting the mission of the church.
 The full PCC meets between 8 and 10 times each year to deal with these matters.

 The PCC is made up of Clergy (currently the Vicar and the Curate) and elected lay members.
-The constitution allows for the election of eight lay members in addition of up to three Deanery Representatives.
+The constitution allows for the election of eight lay members in addition of up to five Deanery Representatives.
 Churchwardens (up to four) also automatically serve on the PCC.
 Under the Charities Act all members of the PCC are charity trustees.

 Elections for the PCC take place at the Annual Parish Church Meeting (APCM).

 If you are interested in reading about the work of the PCC in more detail the minutes for the last year are available.
-You may also access minutes of the latest APCM held 26th April 2021.
+You may also access minutes of the latest APCM held 4th May 2025.